pi-star-2025/pi_star/Misc/Universe/Biblical/Fall_Of_Eden.md

 Even around the time of Jesus, apocalypse was foreshadowed with about a 50-50% chance of Heaven-Hell.
 Unfortunately, because of the vengeance of ancient aliens at the core goddess over starting a universe to prove pressure, it was unlikely humanity would not either “solve the puzzle” or end with some humans forever in hell over “physical pressure”.

 This might unfold over thousands, even tens of thousands of years.
 It could be figured out on earth (on the ground), above in the clouds, or even on another planet.
-It could unfortunatuely end with some humans selling out others.
+It could unfortunately end with some humans selling out others.
 At some point, ultimately, we needed to help the multiverse understand what it was “consciously like to cause pressure here and create pressure”.

 Red/blue/gold Atlantis endured Hades, until the star decided to explode and replant.
 That was a similar situation, where the argument by the aliens is the red/blue/gold people through music/romance/war created too much pressure and represented a bad example to the rest of the multiverse.